riot/made-with-riot/readme.md

 ## Working locally

-To run the project follow the steps bellow after cloning the repository:
+To run the project, follow the steps bellow after cloning the repository:

 ```bash
 npm install